sh33pd0gz/sh33pd0gz.github.io/README.md

 # Sully and Splash (but mainly Nik's) Portfolio

+<img src="./sh33pd0gz.png" align="left" width="200px"/>

 ### About Us

-<img src="./sh33pd0gz.png" align="left" width="200px"/>

 Just a couple of dogs that like a few things:

-> * Treats throughout the day
+> Treats throughout the day
-> * Frisbee sessions morning and night
+> Frisbee sessions morning and night
-> * Steak dinners
-> * And problem solving as it relates to the intersection of math and computer science
+> And problem solving as it relates to the intersection of math and computer science

 <br clear="left"/>